dannellstjn/terraform-iaac/README.md

  <p>View the Plan               <code> terraform plan -var-file="user.tfvars"  </code></p>
  <p>Apply changes to the plan once you are happy everything is in order           <code> terraform apply -var-file="user.tfvars" </code></p>

- <p> After successfull provisioning of AWS Resources (using the remote-exec provisioner) and your private key, an EC2 instance will have the capability to establish a connection to the host using SSH.
-The Ubuntu package manager will be updated, and Python will be installed.
+ <p> After successfull provisioning of the AWS Resources (using the remote-exec provisioner) and your private key, an EC2 instance will have the capability to establish a connection to the host using SSH.
+Then the Ubuntu (OS) package manager will be updated, and Python will be installed.
 This will allow the local ansible server to connect to a provisoned EC2 Instance.
-After the Installation is completed (using a local exec provisioner) the Ansible playbook will be run against the instance and output the RDS endpoint and an Elastic (static) IP address </p>
+After the Install is completed (using a local exec provisioner) the Ansible playbook will be run against the instance, and if there aren't any errors, it will output including the RDS endpoint and the Elastic (static) IP address.
+The Load balancer will make it easier to upgrade to an SSL/TLS connection if you want to encrypt traffic and keep the site safe! </p>

- <p> Everything is Automated.
-This template will help to stand up a functional development site running the WordPress application, and prep for a production ready environment, it  will build components needed  and start the Webserver using a playbook script </h3>
+ <p> Everything is Automated so this template will help to stand up a functional development site running the WordPress application in preparation for a production ready environment, it will build the resources needed for your web application and start the Webserver using a playbook script </p>

- <p>Don't forget to destroy all the resources created by Terraform to avoid any unwanted charges to your AWS account! <code> terraform destroy -var-file="user.tfvars" </code></p>
+ <p>Don't forget to destroy all resources created by Terraform and setup a billing alarm!
+This will help to avoid any unwanted charges to your AWS account! <code> terraform destroy -var-file="user.tfvars" </code></p>

-<p>Please do get in touch if you have any questions, comments or suggestions for improvement!</p>
+<p>Please reach out if you have any questions, comments or suggestions for improvement!</p>